gpiozero/gpiozero/docs/recipes_remote_gpio.rst

 .. currentmodule:: gpiozero

-The following recipes demonstrate some of the capabilities of the feature of the GPIO Zero library.
+The following recipes demonstrate some of the capabilities of the remote GPIO feature of the GPIO Zero library.
 Before you start following these examples, please read up on preparing your Pi and your host PC to work with :doc:`remote_gpio`.

 Please note that all recipes are written assuming Python 3.
 Recipes *may* work under Python 2, but no guarantees!